Danpr1984/Danpr-Aaki-Hotel-1st-project/README.md

 * As the organisation we want to promote direct bookings avoiding intermediaries.
 * As the organisation we want to promote our social media channels that offer almost infinite content.
 * As the organisation we want to be able to tell a nice story about what the Aáki Hotel experience is all about.

+### Testing

+For this sites testing, I took a very close approach of trial and error to every feature in every page.
+I developed the different features making sure they all made sense together in an holistic way.
+I wanted to keep the functionality very clean and very straight forward.
+I tested different options regarding the header menu and its resposiveness.
+Visualizing what was the right combination of practicity and cleanliness.
+I constantly adjusted the seizes and changed from floats to flex-box for a better organization of my menu items.

+One of my main concerns has been the rooms dropdown menu that over flows over the images.
+In order to keep the images visible I added some transparency to the dropdown which results, in my opinion, in a clean and cool feature, specially when the width goes under 1050px and the menu transforms into a column.

+I constantly used Chromes developer tools to try different options and make the right adjustments.
+I believe hotel web pages should have a large amount of visual content, from facilities, to food and beverage; this is why this web contains a lot of images that were reseized and adjusted to be visually attractive on responsive design as well as on a wider screen.